acedmicabhishek/acedmicabhishek/README.md

 ### 📂 Notable Projects

 #### 🛠️ [Kernel Drive](https://github.com/acedmicabhishek/KernelDrive)
-A performance management app for Linux, allowing users to control CPU and GPU governors to balance battery life and performance.
+A performance management application for Linux, allowing users to control CPU and GPU governors to balance battery life and performance.
+Written in **C++** with **SDL2** and **OpenGL** support.

 #### 💻 Custom Compiler "Kat"
-My own language with a unique syntax and parser structure, currently in development.
+Developing my own language with a unique syntax and parser structure using **C++20**.
+Aiming to create a compiler for custom applications, focusing on low-level functionality.

+#### 🎮 Game Engine Prototype
+Experimenting with **OpenGL** and **Vulkan** to build a basic game engine from scratch.
+The goal is to understand the rendering pipeline and real-time 3D graphics.

 ### 📈 GitHub Stats